lasarobotics/signin/README.md

 ## Running
 # THIS HAS NOT YET BEEN TESTED ON WINDOWS.
 Simply run `./run.sh` on Linux, or `.\run.bat` on Windows.
-If it gives a permission error, give it execute permissions with `chmod +x ./run.sh`.
+If it gives a permission error on Linux, give it execute permissions with `chmod +x ./run.sh`.